Overview of Bohmian Mechanics: Introduction

 \item \textbf{Bohmian \emph{thinking}:} From a more fundamental point of view, alternative formulations of quantum mechanics can provide alternative routes to look for the limits and possible extensions of the quantum theory.
-As we will discuss later, the work of John Bell on non-locality is a clear example of the unquestionable utility of understanding quantum phenomena with Bohmian mechanics.
 In particular, Chap.
-7 presents the route to connect Bohmian mechanics with geometrical optics and beyond.
+7 presents the route to connect Bohmian mechanics with geometrical optics and beyond opening the way to apply the powerful computational tools of quantum mechanics to classical optics, and even to electromagnetism.
 The natural extension of Bohmian mechanics to the relativistic regime and to quantum field theory are presented in Chap.
 8, while Chap.
-9 discusses its application to cosmology. \end{enumerate}
+9 and Chap.
+10 discusses its application to cosmology. \end{enumerate}

-The fact that all measurable results of the orthodox quantum mechanics can be exactly reproduced with Bohmian mechanics is the relevant point that completely justifies why Bohmian mechanics can be used for \textbf{\emph{explaining}} or \textbf{\emph{computing}} different quantum phenomena in physics, chemistry, electrical engineering, applied mathematics, nanotechnology, etc. In the scientific literature, the \textbf{Bohmian \emph{computing}} technique to find the trajectories (without directly computing the wavefunction) is also known as a \emph{syntectic} technique, while the \textbf{Bohmian \emph{explaining}} technique (where the wavefunction is directly computed first) is referred to the \emph{analytic} technique \cite{om.wyatt2005}.
-Furthermore, among others, the fact that Bohmian mechanics provides a picture in terms of single events which is missing in the orthodox explanation, is an attractive feature for those researchers interested in \textbf{\emph{thinking}} about the limits or extensions of the quantum theory.
+The fact that all measurable results of the orthodox quantum mechanics can be exactly reproduced with Bohmian mechanics (and vice versa) is the relevant point that completely justifies why Bohmian mechanics can be used for \textbf{\emph{explaining}} or \textbf{\emph{computing}} different quantum phenomena in physics, chemistry, electrical engineering, applied mathematics, nanotechnology, etc. In the scientific literature, the \textbf{Bohmian \emph{computing}} technique to find the trajectories (without directly computing the wavefunction) is also known as a \emph{syntectic} technique, while the \textbf{Bohmian \emph{explaining}} technique (where the wavefunction is directly computed first) is referred as the \emph{analytic} technique \cite{om.wyatt2005}.
+Furthermore, the fact that Bohmian mechanics is a theory without observers is an attractive feature for those researchers interested in \textbf{\emph{thinking}} about the limits or extensions of the quantum theory.